samuelmesq/moreless/README.md

 ## TODO:
 	1. add new functions
+	2. add comments in mixins
-	2. make more complex and powerful
+	3. make more complex and powerful